therightstuff/aws-cdk-js-dev-guide/README.md

 - `npm run build`   build layers and compile typescript to js
-- `npm run synth`   perform build steps then synthesize the CloudFormation template(s)
+- `npm run synth`   perform build steps then synthesize the CloudFormation template(s) NOTE FOR WINDOWS USERS: you might need to turn on `Developer Mode` in your settings to enable CDK to use symlinks
 - `cdk deploy`      deploy this stack to your default AWS account/region
 - `cdk diff`        compare deployed stack with current state